 Previous LI grantees are eligible and encouraged to apply; however, all program and financial reports for any previous grants must be submitted prior to October 1.
 Applicants may only apply to one Louisville Institute grant program within the same grant year (June 1-May 31).
 Louisville Institute grantees may not simultaneously hold two grants from Lilly Endowment-funded organizations that total more than \$45,000.
+Note that these organizations may specify additional conditions for their particular grant programs.
 Questions about eligibility may be sent to Keri Liechty.